Expert Tips For Traveling To Europe For More Fun, Less Stress

 13. Learn Basic Phrases for Your Destination

-Nothing speaks to respect for another person’s culture and traditions than (attempting) to speak in their language.
-Learning just a few phrases like hello, please, thank you, good morning, and good night go a long way in establishing a good rapport with locals at shops, hotels, restaurants, museums, and the like.
+Nothing speaks more to respect for another person’s culture and traditions than attempting to speak their language.
+Learning just a few phrases like hello, please, thank you, good morning, and good night goes a long way in establishing a good rapport with locals at shops, hotels, restaurants, museums, and the like.

 A simple Bonjour (French), Hola (Spanish), Geiá sou (Greek, pronounced yah-soo), or Hallo (German) are great ways to initiate a conversation.
 Use Google Translate to get started on learning common phrases.